 The package may include files, tables or views.
 If a table or view of a table is included in the package, select a table to view its variables.
 Details of the table are shown, including column name, description, and data type.

 To request access to data in the listing, click the ‘Request access to data’ button.

 You will need to link your request to an existing project to discuss your data requirements with the Data Custodian.
 Note: If you haven’t created a project yet, create a project first.
 Give your project a name, description and create your requested ‘permitted use’.
 Then come back to the Data Listing to click ‘request access to data’.

 The Data Custodian who owns the data package will automatically be added to your project.
 View the People tab, to see who has been added.
 You can also add other users to your project.

-Note: Only people with an authorized Senate account can be added to your project.
+Note: Only people with an authorized Data Republic account can be added to your project.

 Click on the Conversations tab, to create a new conversation with the Data Custodian to discuss your data requirements.

 Note: The default Conversation is automatically created with the same name as the project name.
 Anyone added to the project will automatically be added to this Conversation and can see the Conversation history.

 To a create private conversation with selected users, click ‘New Conversation’ and add users who you would like to communicate with using their email address.
 Email addresses of users can be found in the People tab of your project.
 Users must be added to a project first, before you can add them to a Conversation.